girlbossceo/conduwuit/README.md

 # conduwuit
 ### a well maintained fork of [Conduit](https://conduit.rs/)

+that also shows up as conduwuit on `/_matrix/federation/v1/version`

 #### What is Matrix?
 [Matrix](https://matrix.org) is an open network for secure and decentralized communication.
 Users from every Matrix homeserver can chat with users from all